 The person at the center of this case

-Justice for Tesla Supercharger Station (property damage/arson case) — the trail went cold in 2025, but the truth hasn't.
+Justice for Tesla Supercharger Station (property damage/arson) — the trail went cold in 2025, but the truth hasn't.

 Start here

-White male, 5'10" to 6'2", with distinctive gait including right leg limp and right hand held behind back - what is the source of this unusual walking pattern?
+White male, 5'10" to 6'2", with distinctive gait including right leg limp and occasional right hand held behind back - what injury or condition causes this unique walking pattern?

-Suspect was carrying a white plastic bag at time of incident - what was inside and where did it come from?
+Suspect was seen carrying a white plastic bag and may have accessed a vehicle near South Sound Center or trails - what vehicle was involved and where did it go?

-On April 8, 2025, at approximately 1:30 a.m., an unknown suspect set fire to a Tesla Supercharger station in Lacey, Washington, causing substantial damage to the facility and surrounding area.
-The suspect, a White male approximately 5'10" to 6'2" with a distinctive gait and limp, remains unidentified despite FBI, local police, and ATF involvement.
-Investigators believe the suspect may have sustained injuries from the explosion or intense heat and are seeking doorbell and security camera footage from nearby businesses and trails to identify and locate him.
+On April 8, 2025, at approximately 1:30 a.m., an unknown suspect deliberately set fire to a Tesla Supercharger station in Lacey, Washington, causing substantial damage to the facility and surrounding area.
+The suspect, a White male approximately 5'10" to 6'2" with a distinctive gait and limp, remains unidentified despite investigative efforts by the FBI, Lacey Police Department, and ATF.
+Investigators seek video footage from nearby businesses and trails, and believe the suspect may have sustained injuries such as burns or concussion from the explosion or intense heat.

 Try asking